 Candida is one of the most cunning and adaptive organisms that exist.
 It has developed a variety of ingenious mechanisms to ensure its survival and can wreak havoc on one’s mental, physical, and spiritual health.
-Here are a few fascinating facts about this microbe that you don’t hear about very often.
+Here are a few fascinating facts about this microbe that you don’t hear about very often that can help you understand how it can have such a wide range of effects on the mind and body.

 It’s A Pleomoprhic Organism

-Candida is a polymorphic or pleomorphic organism because it has the ability to take on a range of morphologies or different forms.
+Candida is a polymorphic or pleomorphic organism because it can take on a range of morphologies or different forms.
 It may be present as a single oval cell yeast; as a blastospore or blastocondia, which is the result of a budding yeast cell; or it may elongate and form filaments called hyphae (mycelia) or pseudohyphae; or as chlamydospores or cyst-like form.
-Candida may even exist as a cell-wall deficient form.
+Candida may even exist as a cell wall-deficient form.
 It can change back and forth between forms depending on its needs at any given time, which enables it to adapt and survive in a wide variety of different conditions.

 Many Different Species and Strains